foxihd/hugo-brewm/README.md

 ### Configuration for GitHub Pages Deployment

-To deploy your Hugo site with PageFind on GitHub Pages, simply copy the workflow file located at [./themes/hugo-brewm/github/workflows/hugo.yml](https://github.com/foxihd/hugo-brewm/blob/main/.github/workflows/hugo.yml) into your repository's workflow directory and activate the GitHub Action.
+To deploy your Hugo site with PageFind on GitHub Pages, simply copy the workflow file located at [./themes/hugo-brewm/github/workflows/hugo.yml](https://github.com/foxihd/hugo-brewm/blob/main/.github/workflows/hugo.yml) into your repository's workflow directory and start the GitHub Action.

-### Configuration for GitHub Pages Deployment
+### Configuration for Gitlab Pages Deployment

 To deploy your Hugo site with PageFind on Gitlab Pages, copy the workflow file from [./themes/hugo-brewm/.gitlab-ci.yml](https://github.com/foxihd/hugo-brewm/blob/main/.gitlab-ci.yml) to your repository's workflow directory and start the Gitlab CI/CD pipeline.